modehnal/modehnal.github.io/README.md

 With enough knowledge about the system and how these APIs work, a lot of things can be done even if they are not provided as methods and functions.
 We have years of experience in this.
 Accessibility is not always in the state we would like it to be in, but we can work around issues most of the time.

-I will show how to build and use ponytail in the `Full project example` section.
+I will show how to build and use ponytail in the `GNOME Terminal Full Project Example` section.

 The ponytail project repository is located here [gnome-ponytail-daemon](https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon)